Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Discussion

 \section{Discussion}

-In this paper, we exploit the non-uniformity in labels commonly observed in volumetric medical image segmentation via a new algorithm \ours, which can be viewed as a careful combination of adaptive weighting and augmentation consistency regularization.
-By casting the separation between sparse and dense segmentation labels as a subpopulation shift in the label distribution, we leverage the unsupervised consistency regularization on encoder layer outputs (of UNet architectures) as a natural reference for distinguishing label-sparse and label-dense samples via comparisons against the supervised average cross-entropy loss.
-We formulate such comparisons as a weighted augmentation consistency (WAC) regularization problem and propose an adaptive weighting scheme---\ours---for iterative and smooth separation of samples from different subpopulations with a convergence guarantee.
-Our experiments demonstrate empirical effectiveness of \ours not only in improving segmentation performance and sample efficiency but also in enhancing robustness to the subpopulation shift in labels.
+In this paper, we explore the information imbalance commonly observed in medical image segmentation and exploit the information in features of label-sparse samples via \ours, an adaptively weighted online optimization algorithm. \ours can be viewed as a careful combination of adaptive sample reweighting and data augmentation consistency regularization.
+By casting the information imbalance among samples as a concept shift in the data distribution, we leverage the unsupervised data augmentation consistency regularization on the encoder layer outputs (of UNet-style architectures) as a natural reference for distinguishing the label-sparse and label-dense samples via the comparisons against the supervised average cross-entropy loss.
+We formulate such comparisons as a weighted augmentation consistency (WAC) regularization problem and propose \ours for iterative and smooth separation of samples from different subpopulations with a convergence guarantee.
+Our experiments on various medical image segmentation tasks with different UNet-style architectures empirically demonstrate the effectiveness of \ours not only in improving the segmentation performance and sample efficiency but also in enhancing the distributional robustness to concept shifts.

+\paragraph{Limitations and future directions.} From an algorithmic perspective, a limitation of this work is the utilization of the encoder layer outputs $\phi_\theta\rbr{\cdot}$ for data augmentation consistency regularization, which resulted in \ours being specifically tailored to UNet-style backbones.
+However, our method can be generalized to other architectures in principle by selecting a representation extractor in the network that \begin{enumerate*}[label=(\roman*)] \item well characterizes the marginal distribution of features $P\rbr{\xb}$ \item while being robust to the concept shift in $P\rsep{\yb}{\xb}$. \end{enumerate*} Further investigation into such generalizations is a promising avenue for future research.

+Meanwhile, noticing the prevalence of concept shifts in natural data, especially for dense prediction tasks like segmentation and detection, we hope to extend the application/idea of \ours beyond medical image segmentation as a potential future direction.

 \paragraph{Acknowledgement.} R. Ward was partially supported by AFOSR MURI FA9550-19-1-0005, NSF DMS 1952735 , NSF HDR1934932, and NSF 2019844 .
 Y. Dong was supported by NSF DMS 1952735.
 Y. Xie was supported by NSF 2019844.
 The authors wish to thank Qi Lei and Xiaoxia Wu for valuable discussions and Jieneng Chen for generously providing preprocessed medical image segmentation datasets.